Anett Kontaveit: 2021: Four titles, WTA Finals runner-up & top 10

 In Madrid, she defeated Serbian qualifier Nina Stojanović to reach the second, where she was defeated by the 16th seed Maria Sakkari, in straight sets.
 She withdrew from the Italian Open due to exhaustion, and did not play another lead up clay-court tournament in the weeks till Roland Garros.
 Seeded 30th at the French Open, she defeated Viktorija Golubic in three sets to progress to the second round where she defeated Kristina Mladenovic in two sets to reach the third round.
 There, she lost to the defending champion and eighth seed Iga Świątek.
 Her next tournament was the WTA 500 grass-court event in Eastbourne.
 She defeated Svetlana Kuznetsova and then third seed Bianca Andreescu, her second top-10 win of the season and 13th overall, to reach the quarterfinals.
 There, she beat again Golubic in three tough sets to reach her second semifinal of the season against Camila Giorgi.
-She reached the final after Giorgi's retirement but lost to Jelena Ostapenko.
+She reached the final after Giorgi's retirement but lost to Jeļena Ostapenko.
 At Wimbledon, she was defeated in the first round by Markéta Vondroušová, in three sets.

 Her debut at the Olympic Games in Tokyo was cut short, after being defeated by Maria Sakkari in the first round despite leading in the opening set.
 Her next tournament was the Canadian Open edition of the Rogers Cup in Canada where she was defeated by American Jessica Pegula in the opening round despite leading by a set and a break.

 She started a coaching trial with former player Dmitry Tursunov, ex-coach of Aryna Sabalenka.
 At the Cincinnati Open she was defeated by world No. 20, Ons Jabeur, in the first round.
 Her results improved the following week at the WTA 250 Cleveland tournament.
-As the second seed she defeated Lauren Davis, Caroline Garcia, Kateřina Siniaková and Sorribes Tormo to reach her third final of the season against Irina-Camelia Begu.
+As the second seed she defeated Lauren Davis, Caroline Garcia, Kateřina Siniaková and Sara Sorribes Tormo to reach her third final of the season against Irina-Camelia Begu.
 She defeated Begu in straight sets to win her second career title.
 Seeded 28th at the US Open, she reached the third round for the third time at a Grand Slam championship for the season where she lost again to seventh seed Iga Świątek.

 At the Ostrava Open, she won her third WTA title of her career and the second in the season without losing a set.
 She defeated No. 3 seed, Belinda Bencic, in the quarterfinals, the local favorite, world No. 10, tournament No. 2 seed, Petra Kvitová, in the semifinals (her third top-10 win of the season) and No. 4 seed Maria Sakkari in the final (her fifth top-20 win of the season).
 This was the biggest WTA Tour title of the season and of her career since her first title in 2017.